-In the first-person point of view, the main character is the narrator of the story.
+In the first-person point of view, the protagonist is the narrator of the story.
 They are telling their story, from their perspective, in their voice, with the events filtered through their unique worldview and biases.

 Here’s an example of first-person POV from The Hunger Games by Suzanne Collins:

 “When I wake up, the other side of the bed is cold.
 My fingers stretch out, seeking Prim’s warmth but finding only the rough canvas cover of the mattress.
 She must have had bad dreams and climbed in with our mother.
 Of course, she did.
 This is the day of the reaping.”